+The relation between optimization and complexity is improved in Proposition \ref{R muli-uti no strict mono}, where we show that having a continuum dimension is not sufficient for optimization principles to exist, which contrasts with the case where the dimension is countable \cite{alcantud2016richter}.
+In summary, no optimization principle may exist provided the complexity of the preference space is large enough (see, also, Corollary \ref{|A| MU no R-P}).
 Notice, essentially, we recover in Proposition \ref{R muli-uti no strict mono} the \emph{lexicographic plane}, the classical counterexample used by Debreu \cite{debreu1954representation,debreu1959theory} to show the existence of total preordered spaces without utility functions.
 Another counterexample, which relies on Szpilrajn extension theorem, can be found in \cite[A.2.1]{hack2022representing}.
 Notice, in particular, Proposition \ref{R muli-uti no strict mono} implies that the class of preordered spaces with strict monotone multi-utilities with cardinality $\mathfrak{c}$ is strictly contained inside the class with multi-utilities of the same cardinality.
-This contrasts with the fact that countable multi-utilites and countable strict monotone multi-utilities coincide for any preordered space \cite[Proposition 4.1]{alcantud2016richter}.
+This contrasts with the fact that countable multi-utilities and countable strict monotone multi-utilities coincide for any preordered space \cite[Proposition 4.1]{alcantud2016richter}.
 In fact, they also coincide with countable injective monotone multi-utilities \cite[Proposition 6]{hack2022representing}.
 Notice, also, the preordered space in Proposition \ref{R muli-uti no strict mono} shows the stronger fact that strict monotones do not always exist when $X/\mathord{\sim}$ has cardinality $\mathfrak{c}$, as we state in Corollary \ref{cardin no strict mono}.